 Regardless of how talented or efficient your team is, there’s simply no way to review all the user data manually.
 This is where APIs really shine: by offering fast queries and responses for hundreds of thousands of user logins, transactions, or signups.
 The speed is particularly important for businesses and their users, which is why SEON’s solution delivers results under 1 second only.

 Because APIs connect to web apps, there’s no need to constantly tweak them or wait for IT updates.
-All the fixes and improvements are made from the server-side, so you can concentrate on your own business instead.
+All the fixes and improvements are made server-side, so you can concentrate on your own business instead.
 It’s not only cheaper in terms of IT resources, but also much more efficient and fast.

 Ease of Use

-APIs come with their own documentation, which helps developers code between two systems with a common language.
+APIs come with their own API documentation, which helps developers code between two systems with a common language.
 So they don’t have to learn the ins and outs of a full fraud prevention engine’s code, they only need to look at the documentation to understand exactly how quickly they can access certain functions.
 Once again, this saves time and effort for the whole IT team and helps make your fraud system more cost-effective.